-- Patients will be identified by the PI, Sub-Is, and other providers by the chief compliant, which may state frostbite, cold-injury, or pain in an extremity.
-Word-of-mouth and departmental awareness of this study will assist providers in identifying the appropriateness of recruiting patients that had varying other chief complaints, but found to have acute frostbite on evaluation. - Subjects will be recruited in person, during their emergency department visit and will be Describe materials that will review consent form HRP-502. - There will be no payments for participation in this study.
+- Patients presenting with acute frostbite in the Dartmouth-Hitchcock Emergency Department and participating centers and whom have expressed interest in participating in the study to their care team will be approached for recruitment during their emergency department visit. - Patients will be identified by the PI, Sub-Is, and other providers by the chief complaint, which may state frostbite, cold-injury, or pain in an extremity.
+Word-of-mouth and departmental awareness of this study will assist providers in identifying the appropriateness of recruiting patients that had varying other chief complaints, but found to have acute frostbite on evaluation. - Subjects will be recruited in person, during their emergency department visit and will be consented by the research team. - There will be no payments for participation in this study. - Some participating sites will request a Partial HIPAA Waiver of Authorization for Recruitment Purposes so that the research team can scan the emergency department electronic medical records board for patients presenting with frostbite.
+It is critical that the SVR is implemented quickly, which allows for the best treatment efficacy.
+By scanning the emergency department board, the research staff will more rapidly identify frostbite patients and circumvent possible delays in enrollment and treatment.